areej-alghamdi/holbertonschool-hbnb/part1/Documentation.md

     Explanatory Notes:
-Purpose: To register new users safely and prevent duplicate accounts with the same email.
+* **Purpose:** register new users safely and prevent duplicate accounts with the same email.
-Design Decision: The Business Logic Layer requests the database to verify the email first.
+* **Design Decision:** The Business Logic Layer requests the database to verify the email first.
 If the email exists, the system stops the process and returns an HTTP 400 Bad Request error immediately.

 ### 4.2 Place Creation
 This diagram tracks the steps required when an authorized user creates a new property listing (place).
 The place must be linked to a valid user who acts as the owner.